ajaySingh2615/sortout-innovation-v2/fix_summary.md

 For Employee profiles, these fields should still show "N/A" (which is correct).

 ## Files Modified
-1. `admin/fetch_clients.php` - Updated SELECT query and search conditions
+1. `admin/fetch_clients.php` - Updated SELECT query, search conditions, and added cache headers
-2. `test_artist_fields.php` - Created for testing (can be deleted after testing)
+2. `test_artist_fields.php` - Created for basic testing (can be deleted after testing)
+3. `test_fetch_clients.php` - Created for endpoint testing (can be deleted after testing)
+4. `clear_cache_and_test.php` - Created for comprehensive testing and cache clearing (can be deleted after testing)

 ## Notes
 - The main dashboard queries were already working because they use `SELECT *`